Hualien County: Religion

 The Buddhist Tzu Chi foundation is headquartered in Hualien City.
 There are also many temples around the county.
 Buddhism and folk religions are popular in Hualien County.
 Hualien County also has the highest concentration of Roman Catholics in Taiwan, with 9.46% of its population identifying as such.

 Sports

 Hualien County is home to the Hualien Stadium and Hualien Baseball Stadium.

 Because of its captivating scenic view, fresh air, fine weather, and plenty of well-maintained bike trails, Hualien County is a destination for cyclist enthusiasts and marathon runners.
 A number of cycling tournaments and marathon events are held each year in Hualien County.
-Notable events include the Taiwan KOM Challenge and Taroko Gorge International Marathon.
+Notable events include the Taiwan KOM Challenge and the Taroko Gorge International Marathon.

 List of sporting events held by Hualien County include: